Definition and Example of an Insurance Actuary

-Insurance companies needed a way to access risk.
-For instance, people who take out a life insurance policy are pooled into groups based on their lifestyle choices, personal circumstances and life expectancy.
-This makes it easier for insurers to quantify a risk before writing a new insurance policy.
-An example of the concept would be a smoker who pays more for a life insurance policy because of a risky lifestyle choice.
+To make money and stay in business, insurance companies need a way to assess risk.
+For instance, people who take out a life insurance policy are pooled into groups based on their lifestyle choices, health, age, and other factors.
+This makes it easier for insurers to know the risk of making a payout before writing a new insurance plan.
+These companies rely on actuaries to assess the risk involved.